p2or/blender-viewport-rename/README.md

 ### Viewport Rename

-A simple Add-on for Blender to rename selected objects in *3d View*.
+A simple Blender Add-on to rename selected objects in *3d View*.

 Once the Add-on is enabled, you can press <kbd>Ctrl</kbd><kbd>R</kbd> to enter a 'new name' for the *active object*.
 In order to speed up the process you can hit <kbd>Return</kbd> and <kbd>O</kbd> to confirm afterwards.